 For each parametrised atmospheres, we compute the radiative transfer (see Appendix A) layer-by-layer, including the contributions from molecular absorption, Collision Induced Absorption, and Rayleigh Scattering.

 Each spectrum is first computed at high-resolution\footnote{Spectra have to be computed at high-resolution ($\mathcal{R}$) since instrumental binning is done on the received photons, e.g the recorded transit depth $\Delta$.
 In our case, we used $\mathcal{R}$ $= \frac{\lambda}{\Delta \lambda} = 10,000$.}, before being convolved with an Ariel instrument simulation.
 For each planet, we employed the \emph{TauREx} plugin for \emph{ArielRad} \citep{Mugnai_2020_arielrad}, the official Ariel noise simulator, to estimate the noise on observation at each wavelength.
-We force each observation to satisfy the criteria for Ariel Tier 2 observations \citep{Tinetti_2021_redbook}, meaning that the observations have a specific resolution profile and that the signal-to-noise ratio (SNR) of the observations must be higher than 7.
-Since our chosen sample of planet is made from real objects and that all are not favourable targets for Ariel, this means that some targets require an un-realistic number of observations to reach the SNR condition of Tier 2.
+With \emph{ArielRad}, we force each observation to satisfy the criteria for Ariel Tier 2 observations \citep{Tinetti_2021_redbook}, meaning that the observations have a specific resolution profile (e.g: R $\approx$ 10 for 1.10 $< \lambda <$ 1.95 $\mu$m; R $\approx$ 50 for 1.95 $< \lambda <$ 3.90 $\mu$m; R $\approx$ 15 for 3.90 $< \lambda <$ 7.80 $\mu$m) and that the signal-to-noise ratio (SNR) of the observations must be higher than 7 on average.
+The SNR is here defined on the atmospheric signal (e.g. the second part of Equation \ref{eq:deltatransit}).
+To produce the simulated spectra, we select the minimum number of transit that allow to reach this threshold, meaning that our sample of observations contains a wide range of final SNR.
+Since we used real objects for those simulations and that all planets are not favourable targets for Ariel, this means that some targets require an un-realistic number of observations to reach the SNR condition of Tier 2.
 However, this does not affect the purpose of this dataset, providing independent instances of realistic noise profiles.

 Following those steps, we obtain a realistic Ariel simulated observation for each planet and each randomised chemistry.
 We show an example of such simulated observation in Figure \ref{fig:retrieval_ariel}.
 In total, we produced 105,887 simulated observations for the ABC Database.